MEng Mathematics and Computer Science (GG1K)

 About MEng Mathematics and Computer Science

 This course combines theoretical knowledge from mathematics with concrete applications in computer science.
-It is ideal for someone looking to apply themselves to problem solving in fields such as cryptography, algorithm design, artificial intelligence and high performance computing.
+It is ideal for anyone looking to apply themselves to problem solving in fields such as cryptography, algorithm design, artificial intelligence and high performance computing.

 Find out more about studying Computer Science at Bristol including career prospects and how the course is taught and assessed.